Gussy/tauri-windows-installer/README.md

 1. The installation directory is emptied
 1. The application is installed.
 This copies the application to the installation directory and spawns it as a detached process
 1. If the previous step failed **and** an existing installation is being overwritten, a rollback occurs by renaming the temporary installation back to it's original name.
 The setup process then exits
-1. An uninstallation entry is written to the the `HKEY_CURRENT_USER` registry, using `{productName}.exe --uninstall` as the uninstallation command
+1. An uninstall entry is written to the the `HKEY_CURRENT_USER` registry, using `{productName}.exe --uninstall` as the uninstall command

 ### Uninstaller